Flight 19: PBM-5 (Bureau Number 59225)

 As it became obvious the flight was lost, air bases, aircraft, and merchant ships were alerted.
 A Consolidated PBY Catalina departed after 18:00 to search for Flight 19 and guide them back if they could be located.
-After dark, two Martin PBM Mariner flying boats originally scheduled for their own training flights were diverted to perform square pattern searches in the area west of 29°N 79°W. US Navy Squadron Training No. 49 PBM-5 BuNo 59225 took off at 19:27 from Naval Air Station Banana River (now Patrick Space Force Base), called in a routine radio message at 19:30 and was never heard from again.
+After dark, two Martin PBM Mariner flying boats originally scheduled for their own training flights were diverted to perform square pattern searches in the area west of 29°N 79°W. US Navy Squadron Training No. 49 PBM-5 BuNo 59225 took off at 19:27 from Naval Air Station Banana River, called in a routine radio message at 19:30 and was never heard from again.

 At 21:15, the tanker SS Gaines Mills reported it had observed flames from an apparent explosion leaping 100 ft high and burning for 10 minutes, at position 28.59°N 80.25°W. Captain Shonna Stanley reported unsuccessfully searching for survivors through a pool of oil and aviation gasoline.
 The escort carrier USS Solomons also reported losing radar contact with an aircraft at the same position and time.

+The PBM could hold 9.83 tonnes of aviation gasoline.
+Its flexible fuel lines had a noted tendency to get loose in rough conditions, and leak gasoline.
+The most likely conclusion is that the PBM had a mid-air explosion.